|

 Using coal in "coal gasification" plants to generate electricity or in the Fischer-Tropsch process to make synthetic liquid fuel are the two best approaches to using coal because these processes allow pollutants like mercury, sulfur, and carbon dioxide to be captured.
 Workable carbon sequestration schemes still need to be developed—and proven—to make these approaches to coal "carbon minimal," but these technologies are about the best we can do when it comes to coal.
 Non-gasification coal plants shouldn't even be under discussion.
 Unfortunately, non-gasification plants are almost exclusively the type of coal plants being proposed for the near-term.

 A next-best solution that makes construction of non-gasification coal plants somewhat more acceptable is to approve them only if they're paired with other carbon-neutral or carbon-negative energy projects, such as building wind turbines or closing down some of the oldest, dirtiest coal-fired power plants.
-NPR ran an interesting story on this recently:

 In the end, no matter how clean our use of coal, it leaves unaddressed the dirty processes of coal mining and coal processing.
 There is no obvious, practical solution that will make coal mining "clean."
 For that reason, coal use should still be seen only as a transition solution, a technology that should be laid to rest as soon as possible.